iafisher/isqlite/README.md

   ]),
 ]

-with Database(schema, "db.sqlite3") as db:
+with Database("db.sqlite3") as db:
+    # Create the tables defined by the schema in the database.
+This only needs to be
+    # done once.
+    schema.create(db)

     # Create a new row in the database.
     pk = db.create("people", {"name": "John Doe", "age": 30})